jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 # Project planning

-## Work breakdown structure

-Per Wikipedia (2017), a work breakdown structure (WBS) is a **hierarchical decomposition of a project's total work.** WBS elements are coded as 1.0, 1.1, 1.10.11, etc. Child elements must sum to 100% of their parent element, and so on until 100% of the project's total work is accounted for.
-Elements must be mutually exclusive, which is easier to accomplish if elements are _outcomes,_ not tasks.
-There are different heuristics for establishing the terminal granularity of a WBS:

-- 80 hour rule: smallest element must not exceed 80 hours of work
-- Smallest element must be small enough to occur within the standard reporting period

-Once the hierarchy is established, terminal elements are budgeted and scheduled.

-## Budgeting

-## Scheduling

-- Critical Path
-- Crash
-- Gate
-- Milestone
-- Gantt Chart
-- PERT Chart

 ## Agile vs. traditional approaches

-Per Ambler (n.d.), about two-thirds of requirements elicited in traditional "serial" or lifecycle project management approaches lead to features that are never or rarely used, i.e. "spectacular levels of waste".
-Agile tries to accelerate development processes to the realities of shifting requirements, but must be supported by parallel changes to budgeting and scheduling, namely:
+In the traditional "serial" or lifecycle project management approach, requirements are translated into deliverables, deliverables are translated into a work breakdown structure (WBS), and the WBS is translated into a schedule and budget.
+Per Ambler (n.d.), about two-thirds of requirements elicited in this way lead to features that are never or rarely used, i.e. "spectacular levels of waste".
+In response, Agile tries to match development processes to the realities of constantly shifting requirements using:

-- Developers work from a stack of prioritized requirements, and are responsible for estimating time per requirements
+- In place of a schedule, a stack of prioritized requirements with detailed requirements modeling done 'just in time';
-- Funding may be continuously adjusted by product recipients in response to the value delivered by products
+- In place of a budget, funding is continuously adjusted by product recipients in response to the value delivered by products.

+## Traditional approach

-## Communications plan
+### Communications plan

 Per Collella (2009), effective organizational communication requires a **communications strategy,** which includes (1) a core message that is not burdened with IT jargon, (2) the capacity to refine messages in response to stakeholder cues, and (3) assessment; a **communications plan** for institutionalizing and executing the strategy; and **communication delivery skills.**